jcook05/Serverless/README.md

 The Deploy step is the same for all languages.
 The maximizes reusability as numerous teams leveraging several languages can deploy code in a consistent manner.
 You will not have retrain your DevOps or Build teams to deploy and maintain your code for different teams.

-   Run:  sls deploy or serverless deploy
+   From the directory containing the serverless.yml file for your project sls deploy or serverless deploy commands

    The deployment creates a CloudFormation template that is used to manage the resulting stack.

 Once your deploy is complete you will see an output similar to below: